Volunteers....Always Getting the Job Done!

 Do You Like to Help Plan Parties?

-The Cheshire Home Casino Night Fundraiser is September 21st
+The Annual Cheshire Home Casino Night Raises Valuable Funds

 1.)
-During June and July, we will reach out to companies, restaurants, and sporting and casino venues for donations of Tricky Tray prizes: Gift Baskets, Restaurant Certificates, Entertainment, Jewelry, Sports Memorabilia and much more!
+During the coming months, we will reach out to companies, restaurants, and sporting and casino venues for donations of Tricky Tray prizes: Gift Baskets, Restaurant Certificates, Entertainment, Jewelry, Sports Memorabilia and much more!
 Would you like to help?
 This project is something that you could do on your own time, and we supply the content you would use for prize solicitation.

 2.)
-On September 21st we’ll transform Cheshire Home into a Casino!
+During the fall of 2020 we’ll transform Cheshire Home into a Casino!
 As guests move from room to room, playing games and winning tickets for prizes, they’ll have a true gaming experience.
 We begin decorating at 2:00, and by 5:30 each Casino room will be all set for our attendees!
 We supply all the decorations.
 Would you like to have some fun helping to create our Cheshire Casino?

 (Contact Barbara at firstname.lastname@example.org for this project)